1120 SW Fifth Avenue, Portland, OR 97204

-Portland Community Garden’s Produce for People (PFP) program, which sprouted in 1995 to combat Portland’s high poverty rate, is a grassroots effort in which community gardeners turn their ability to produce food into an opportunity to fulfill the needs of the hungry.
+Portland Parks & Recreation’s Produce for People (PFP) program, which sprouted in 1995 to combat Portland’s high poverty rate, is a grassroots effort in which community gardeners turn their ability to produce food into an opportunity to fulfill the needs of the hungry.
 In concert with hunger relief agencies, the program seeks to provide Portland’s emergency food shelters with fresh, nutritious, organic, locally grown food.

-Our Produce for People program, supported by amazing gardeners at 42 community garden sites, donated over 42,000 pounds of produce to more than 24 different food pantries in the 2014-2015 garden season!
+Produce for People, supported by amazing gardeners at 31 community garden sites, donated over 26,000 pounds of produce to more than 24 different food pantries in the 2018 garden season!

 Not only is PFP is great way to give back, it's also a great way to fulfill community service hours!

-Become a PFP Coordinator or Start a New PFP Program at Your Garden
+Become a PFP coordinator or start a new PFP program

 PFP Partner Agencies

 Gardeners and PFP coordinators choose the recipient of their PFP donations.
 Each garden must coordinate pick-ups or deliveries with the recipient of their choice.
 We have established relationships with the following food donation sites.
 If your partner agency is not listed, please contact us so we can add them to our list.

 |PFP Partner Agencies|

 |Blanchet House||310 NW Glisan Street, Portland, OR 97209||503-226-3911|